 2.6.4.4 The Regional District encourages home-based industry operators to conduct industry-related activities in enclosed buildings or structures.

 2.7 FIRST NATIONS + HERITAGE RESOURCES

-The following policies are designed as part of the ongoing collaborative relationship between the Powell River Regional District, the Tla'amin (Sliammon) First Nation and the shishalh Nation.
+The following policies are designed as part of the collaborative relationship between the Powell River Regional District and the Tla'amin (Sliammon) First Nation.

 First Nations and Heritage Policies: